frogologist/frogologist.github.io/about.md

 Hello!
 My name is Kathryn.

-How did a neuroscientist end up in product marketing?
+How did a neuroscientist end up in marketing?
 That's a bloody good question!

 When I'm not writing about tech at [Octopus Deploy](https://octopus.com/), you'll find me out walking with my dog, camera, or both.
 You can follow my adventures on [LinkedIn](https://www.linkedin.com/in/kathryn-marks/), [Twitter](https://twitter.com/wordycauses), and [Instagram](https://www.instagram.com/frogologist).